scarlehoff/pybliotecario/readme.md

 In order to communicate with telegram you will need to instantiate an object of the TelegramUtil class, with the proper TOKEN.
 For some specific actions you also need the chat id.
 You can write a general one in the file configurationData, but it is also possible to use a different one per function.

+## Available cmd_line options:
+- msg: sends msg to Telegram
+- -i: sends a image to Telegram
+- -f: sends a file to Telegram
+- --arxiv_new: sends a msg to Telegram with the latest submissions to arxiv, filtered as you see fit (uses https://github.com/lukasschwab/arxiv.py as API)

+## Available commands
+- /ip tells you the IP where the bot is currently running

 ## TODO: